top of page

 But first, the science.

-During the fifties, astronomers observed radio sources with no corresponding visible objects that could emit those strong signals.
+During the fifties, astronomers detected radio sources with no corresponding visible objects that could be responsible for emitting those strong signals.
 In 1964, these received the name of quasars, which stands for quasi-stellar objects.
-In that same year, the astrophysicists Yacob Zel’dovich and Edwin E. Salpeter independently suggested that such radio sources were in fact gravitationally collapsed objects—astronomical bodies so dense they close themselves within a region from where nothing can escape, not even the fastest thing in the universe: light.
+In that same year, the astrophysicists Yacob Zel’dovich and Edwin E. Salpeter independently suggested that such radio sources were, in fact, gravitationally collapsed objects—astronomical bodies so dense that they close themselves within a region from where nothing can escape.
+Not even the fastest thing in the universe: light.
 If you are thinking black holes, you are spot on!

-Quasars were the first observed objects that fit the description of black holes.
+Quasars were the first observed objects that fit the description of a black hole.
 Only then the theory of their existence gained traction.
-After their baptism, black holes were introduced to a wider public in 1971 in an article on Physics Today appropriately titled Introducing Black Holes.
+Black holes were introduced to a wider public in 1971, in an article on Physics Today appropriately titled Introducing Black Holes.
 Around the same time, Isaac Asimov was writing The Gods Themselves.

 Image from Wikipedia.